 My order below is not exactly how the movies were released chronologically.
 It’s my own recommendation of watch order to maximize your understanding of the Avengers story.

-- Captain America: The First Avenger – This movie essentially introduces the concept of superheroes and takes place decades before any other movie.
-Watch it first.
+- Captain America: The First Avenger (Introduces the concept of superheroes and takes place decades before any other movie.
+Watch it first.)

 - Iron Man